cs164spring2019/VM/README.md

 ### Conclusion

-If you followed most of these steps, you have essentially just built [vagrant](https://www.vagrantup.com/)!
+If you followed most of these steps, you have essentially just built [vagrant](https://www.vagrantup.com/), which is a classic tool for creating simple virtual machines.

 ```bash
 $ vagrant init hashicorp/bionic64